mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

    :language: modelica
    :lines: 2-

 This model is very similar to the previous one.
-However, in this case instead of putting numbers into our matrices, we've put expressions involving other parameters like ``h``, ``m`` and so on.
+However, in this case, instead of putting numbers into our matrices, we've put expressions involving other parameters like ``h``, ``m`` and so on.
 In this way, if those physical parameters are changed, the values for ``A`` and